xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

   of each entry is called a <a name="level-index-def">shift level</a>
   or simply level.
 By convention the lowest level is the result when no modifier is active.
-  Example for the key `A` on latin script keyboard:
+  Example for the key `A` on a latin script keyboard:

   | Level | Description                    | Keysym | Active key modifiers |
   |-------|--------------------------------|--------|----------------------|